 Get-BT_Ticket -Credentials $credentials -ServiceType BitTitan Get-MW_Ticket -Credentials $credentials

 MigrationWiz (MW) cmdlets operate against MigrationWiz entities, such as Mailbox and MailboxConnector.
 BitTitan (BT) cmdlets operate against MSPComplete entities, as well entities associated with DeploymentPro and other BitTitan products.
-BitTitan entities include objects such as a Customer, TaskInstance, OfferingMetadata, and so forth.
+BitTitan entities include objects such as a Customer, TaskInstance, and OfferingMetadata.

 MSPComplete and the Runbook automation model use special terms for components and actors, as defined here: